MarynaPR/Readme-Generator/output/Readme.md

   npm install

+  ### :label: Technology Used

+  Node

   ### 	:desktop_computer: Usage

+  *

-  Please follow th instructions
+  Please follow the instructios provided in Readme.

   ### 	:heavy_plus_sign: Contribution

-  * If you wish to *contribute*, please make sure to refer to the **Code of Conduct** guidelines found [here] (https://www.contributor-covenant.org)
+  * If you wish to *contribute*, please make sure to refer to the **Code of Conduct** guidelines found [here](https://www.contributor-covenant.org)

-  nothing to contribute now
+  Nothing to contribute at the moment.

   ### :wrench: Test

-  *If you'd like to *test* this code, please enter the following command:
+  * If you'd like to *test* this code, please enter the following command:

   npm test

   ### :id: License
-  ISC
+  MIT

   ### :question: Questions
   Feel free to contact me with any questions via email  @ :e-mail: pryadkamaryna@gmail.com.

   If you'd like to see my other projects, please checkout my GitHub page 	:octocat:
    [MarynaPR](https://github.com/MarynaPR)